summer is on its way and my balcony needs light to be summer-night party-ready

 Ube = Uinput * dividerfactor ; Uinput = Ube / dividerfactor Ube = Ube,ref - Ctemp * deltaTemp Uinput = (Ube,ref - Ctemp * deltaTemp) / dividerfactor

 Uinput = Upanel,tempdep

 (Ube,ref - Ctemp * deltaTemp) / dividerfactor = Uref - Ctemp * Ndiodes * deltaTemp (Ube,ref - Ctemp * deltaTemp) / (Uref - Ctemp * Ndiodes * deltaTemp) = dividerfactor

 ***BLABLA put some more thoughts in this and plot a nice chart, plus find a way to show nice formulae on hac.io, and re-calc the whole thing on paper.
-Ascii monospaced text...Read more »
+Ascii monospaced text is just a pain to think...Read more »

 The "undervoltage protection and dusk light switch" has two purposes:

 There is no charge controller in here as it is a separate function.
 There are no fuses drawn here, too.
 Always use fuses if dealing with stuff that can provide enough power to burn or damage something...
 Also, there is no (required) flyback-diode for the relais coil drawn.

 The circuit is designed with low parts count and bin parts reuse in mind, so it is by no means a perfect by-the-book circuit and may show bad design technique.
 Think of diode forward-voltage and its temperature dependency, relais hysteresis depending on part variation etc.